Emergency contraceptive: How does morning-after pill work?

 What are contraceptives?

-There are also the IUDs, implants as well as natural birth control methods.
+There are also IUDs, implants, and natural birth control methods.
 Reading about these birth control methods in detail and speaking with your doctor would help you and your partner decide which option to settle for.

 How morning-after pills work